-ASHINGTON — President Trump on Tuesday broadly pledged to encourage more competition to drive down drug prices and vowed to oppose any measure that would make it difficult for smaller drug companies to enter the market.
+WASHINGTON — President Trump on Tuesday broadly pledged to encourage more competition to drive down drug prices and vowed to oppose any measure that would make it difficult for smaller drug companies to enter the market.

 Trump, speaking from the White House before a meeting with pharmaceutical executives, also said he would streamline and therefore accelerate the drug approval process.

-“Trump also said Tuesday that he would soon appoint a commissioner to lead the agency.
+“Trump also said Tuesday that he would soon appoint a commissioner to lead the agency.”